 Initializing a Machine Image using cloud-init

-Distribution of PubSub+ packaged as a virtual machine broker image will cease as of release 10.8.1 (June 2024).
+Distribution of PubSub+ packaged as a virtual machine broker image ceased as of release 10.8.1 (June 2024).
 For more details, see the Deprecated Features list.

-Solace recommends that you transition to an alternate method of deploying PubSub+ prior to June 2024.
+Solace recommends that you transition to an alternate method of deploying PubSub+.
 Containers offer a flexible way to deploy PubSub+ in a number of environments, virtual machines, and other container platforms.
 For information about:

 You can initialize a software event broker cloud or machine image with the cloud-init utility.
 At start-up, cloud-init iterates through a list of provisioned datasources looking for valid meta-data and user-data.